Darshill9991/Darshill9991/README.md

 🚀 I am currently helping Browserstack in their misson to be the <b>TESTING INFRASTRUCTURE OF THE INTERNET</b>

-🖥 I am a Lead instructor & Course Developer at a stealth organization
+🖥 I was a Lead instructor & Course Developer at a stealth organization

 - 💼 Always curious to learn.
 Wanna collabrate, do reach, [email](mailto:darshilshah9991@gmail.com) :)